Interest Rate Parity in the Forex Market

-Interest rate parity is a theory that suggests that the difference in interest rates between two countries should equal the difference in their exchange rates.
-In other words, if one country has a higher interest rate than another, its currency should depreciate relative to the currency of the lower-interest rate country to offset the interest rate differential.
+Interest rate parity posits that the difference in interest rates between two nations is reflected in the expected movement of their currencies’ exchange rates.
+This theory suggests a link between interest contractions and future currency values.
+Essentially, if one nation has comparatively higher interest rates than another, its currency is expected to depreciate against the lower-interest-rate country’s currency, to balance the benefits of the interest rate differential.

-How Does Interest Rate Parity Impact the Forex Market?
+Impact of Interest Rate Parity on the Forex Market

 What is the relationship between interest rates and exchange rates?